pounders82/sorting/README.md

 # sorting
-This is a folder of several different sorting algorythms implemented in Java
+This is a folder of several different sorting algorythms implemented in Java from a Inro to Java Book